 Before we get started, let me tell you where the questions arose from.
 I've been in the gym too many days lately, several of them setting a problem.
 Yes, one single problem.
-It's about 30 moves long, small holds, and hovers right around 14a.
-I wanted it to be perfect, so there has been endless tweaking.
+It's about 30 moves long, uses small holds, and hovers right around 14a.
+I wanted it to be perfect, so there's been endless tweaking.
 It still may not be finished.
 The idea is to have a problem that can carry me through my maximum recruitment phase and that I might have an outside chance at sending by the time I'm wrapping up AE.

 Those wrench turning sessions led me to think back to the questions I'd received about setting for your own training.
 It's difficult.
 That's a fact.
 Who better to get some insight from than Chris Danielson?
 Lucky for us, he's the nicest guy around... and he absolutely loves to talk setting.

-Just to give Chris a general idea of where I was in terms of my setting knowledge, I pointed him in the direction of our previous post, Set The Stage.
+Just to give Chris a general idea of where I was in terms of my setting knowledge, I pointed him in the direction of a previous post, Set The Stage.
 I was pleasantly surprised that he took the time to critique my thoughts, as well as add a few tips of his own.
 You can click the below topics to reference back to the original post if need be:

 (Chris) Yes, and no. Really, it depends on who you are.
-When setting for comps where the climbers are above my own ability, I often have a similar problem to what you have, choosing holds that are too positive and underestimating my own ability, or theirs, on the first skeleton set of a route or boulder.
-But, many younger or newer climbers or setters, I think more often have the problem of making things far more difficult than they think it is going to be, and usually with extending the reach too far.
+When setting for comps where the climbers are above my own ability, I often have a similar problem to what you have, choosing holds that are too positive and underestimating my own ability, or their's, on the first skeleton set of a route or boulder.
+But, many younger or newer climbers/setters, I think, more often have the problem of making things far more difficult than they think it is going to be, and usually with extending the reach too far.
 So, it can go both ways.
-A way to broaden the point (and this is good for overall improvement of setting) is not just to try to make the moves ludicrous - but perhaps better sometimes, make the MOVES ludicrous - and by that I don't mean hard or big or crazy dynamic - just... not the first thing you would think to do, not intuitive.
-When you are grabbing a hold on the wall, and look to the most intuitive place to put the next one, often it can be good to just try to put it, instead, in the last place you would have thought of.
+A way to broaden the point (and this is good for overall improvement of setting) is not just to try to make the holds ludicrous - but perhaps better sometimes, make the MOVES ludicrous - and by that I don't mean hard or big or crazy dynamic - just... not the first thing you would think to do, not intuitive.
+When you are grabbing a hold on the wall, and look to the most intuitive place to put the next one, often it can be good to try to put it, instead, in the last place you would have thought of.

 (Chris) Definitely, using tracking feet can be great.
 Another step would be to not use tracking feet at all, but ONLY use jib feet (this may mean having to litter your wall with small screw-on jibs).
 If you want to work your footwork and tension, this is an excellent thing to build into your training.
 Fill your wall with jib feet (not just at the base, but up to the high point of where your feet go) and then try problems you've set before for yourself with open feet, second with tracking feet, then, make it really hard by using just jib feet.